previous home next PDF

 This simple check on total dimensionality sets the pattern for more complicated product spaces examined below.

-Recall that we constructed the reducible 4×4 representation by taking a direct product of the 2×2 spin one-half representations of the rotation group.
-The equation we used above to describe the ket spaces equivalently describes the rotation group representations within those subspaces.
+Recall that we constructed the reducible representation by taking a direct product of the spin one-half representations of the rotation group.
+The equation we used above to describe the ket spaces is also often used to describe the rotation group representations within those subspaces.

 One might wonder why we would bother to build two different bases for the same vector space.
 The reason is that different problems need different bases.
 For a system of two spins in an external magnetic field, not interacting with each other, the independent spins basis , etc., is natural.
 On the other hand, for a hydrogen atom in no external field, but including an interaction between the spins (which are aligned with the magnetic dipole moments of the particles) the basis is the right one: the interaction Hamiltonian is proportional to , which can be written , where we recognize the raising and lowering operators for the individual spins.
-This means that the state , for example, cannot be an eigenstate if the spin term in the Hamiltonian is , but the states are eigenstates because commutes with the total angular momentum and its components.
+This means that the state , for example, cannot be an eigenstate if the Hamiltonian includes , but for this case the states are eigenstates because commutes with the total angular momentum and its components.

 But what would be a good basis for a hydrogen atom, including the term, and in an external magnetic field?
 That is a nice exercise for the reader.